GeniaT/tic-tac-toe/README.md

 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### A few dev decisions explained
-- When rendering the 9 Tiles in <Board />, it's better to not use index as a key but a UUID but since a tile is never added or removed, we don't risk to have the key messed up, uuid seemed overkill.
+- When rendering the 9 Tiles in Board component, it's better to not use index as a key but a UUID but since a tile is never added or removed, we don't risk to have the key messed up, uuid seemed overkill.
-- The state init should usually be done in a constructor but since I don't use any props in <Board />, I decided the declare it in a shorter way.
+- The state init should usually be done in a constructor but since I don't use any props in Board component, I decided the declare it in a shorter way.
-- constants.js file: On a bigger project I wouldn't have set such constants in a separate file but since here the scope was small, I did to reduce the <Board /> code
+- constants.js file: On a bigger project I wouldn't have set this constant in a separate file but since here the scope was small, I did so to reduce the Board code a bit.
 - I could have used Jest for rendering tests as well but find Enzyme syntax cleaner for that.